clevyr/jackpot-backup/README.md

 ## Prerequisites

 This library depends on the **GNU Date** command.
-This should exist on most linux distributions by default.
-On Mac OSX, doesn't - so you'll need to install the coreutils package to get it:
+This exists on linux distributions by default.
+On Mac OSX, it doesn't - so you'll need to install the coreutils package to get it:

 ```